If you're having problems using the Supreme Court PDF forms, here are some tips that might help.

 When you're filling in dates, you have two options:

-- You can use the calendar that's built into the PDF.
+- You can pick a date from the calendar in the date field.
 To do this:

 - Click inside the blue date box.

 - The box will change to white and you'll see a small arrow on its right-hand side.
 (Picture 1)